jorgeetapiaa/TapiaMazeGenerator/README.md

 Recursion continues until a maze with only one possible solution is created.

 This project was an assignment from my university.
-The MazeGenerator file was provided, as well as the myMazeGenerator header file.
-My input was the myMazeGenerator.cpp file.